greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/expand/expand-redistribute.html.md

 After creating an expansion schema, you can redistribute tables across the entire system with [gpexpand](../../utility_guide/ref/gpexpand.html).
 Plan to run this during low-use hours when the utility's CPU usage and table locks have minimal impact on operations.
 Rank tables to redistribute the largest or most critical tables first.

 **Note:** When redistributing data, Greenplum Database must be running in production mode.
-Greenplum Database cannot be in restricted mode or in master mode.
+Greenplum Database cannot be in restricted mode or in coordinator mode.
 The [gpstart](../../utility_guide/ref/gpstart.html) options `-R` or `-m` cannot be specified to start Greenplum Database.

 While table redistribution is underway, any new tables or partitions created are distributed across all segments exactly as they would be under normal operating conditions.
 Queries can access all segments, even before the relevant data is redistributed to tables on the new segments.
 The table or partition being redistributed is locked and unavailable for read or write operations.
 When its redistribution completes, normal operations resume.